-An epidemic or pandemic disease outbreak, including the 2019 novel coronavirus (COVID-19), could disrupt our business operations as well as the business or operations of our single third-party manufacturer, our CROs, clinical data management organizations, medical institutions and clinical investigators, or other third parties with whom we conduct business which may have a material adverse effect on our business, results of operations, financial condition and prospects.
+An epidemic or pandemic disease outbreak, such as the COVID-19 pandemic, could disrupt our business operations as well as the business or operations of our single third-party manufacturer, our CROs, clinical data management organizations, medical institutions and clinical investigators, or other third parties with whom we conduct business which may have a material adverse effect on our business, results of operations, financial condition and prospects.

-An epidemic or pandemic disease outbreak, including the 2019 novel coronavirus (COVID-19), could severely disrupt our operations or the operations of third parties that we depend on, including our single third-party contract manufacturer, our CROs, clinical data management organizations, medical institutions and clinical investigators, and have a material adverse effect on our business, results of operations, financial condition and prospects.
-In addition, supply chain disruptions due to response to COVID-19 or otherwise could have a material adverse effect on the availability or cost of materials for the active pharmaceutical ingredients, or API for our product candidates.
+An epidemic or pandemic disease outbreak, such as the COVID-19 pandemic, could severely disrupt our operations or the operations of third parties that we depend on, including our single third-party contract manufacturer, our CROs, clinical data management organizations, medical institutions and clinical investigators, and have a material adverse effect on our business, results of operations, financial condition and prospects.
+In addition, supply chain disruptions due to an epidemic or pandemic disease outbreak such as COVID-19 or otherwise could have a material adverse effect on the availability or cost of materials for the active pharmaceutical ingredients, or API for our product candidates.
 Quarantines, restrictions or bans in travel into and within the countries in which we operate, our manufacturer produces the API for our product candidates or where we conduct our clinical trials could impede, delay, limit or prevent the production or delivery or release of our product candidates to our trial sites, and trial investigators, patients or other critical staff could be restricted from traveling to our trial sites.
 In addition, some of our clinical sites could slow or cease patient recruitment, patient treatment and/or access to patient data.
-We had observed a temporary decrease in both patient screening and patient enrollment in 2020 as a result of the COVID-19 pandemic and such decreases may reoccur in the future.
+For example, we had observed a temporary decrease in both patient screening and patient enrollment in 2020 as a result of the COVID-19 pandemic and such decreases may reoccur in the future.
 Additionally, we and our employees have taken steps to avoid or reduce infection, including limiting travel and implementing remote work arrangements.
 It is possible that remote work arrangements will not be as efficient as physical operations, and this could adversely affect our business, operations and internal controls.
 Any or all of these factors could impede, delay, limit or prevent completion of our ongoing clinical trials, or require changes to our ongoing clinical trials, and ultimately lead to the delay or denial of regulatory approval of our product candidates, which would materially adversely affect our business, results of operations, financial conditions and prospects.